22. Cabinet Art

 of scratching or marring the artwork during the assembly process.

-the surfaces unobstructed.
-You'll want to be able to flip the cabinet
+move around.
+You'll want to be able to flip the cabinet onto

-onto different sides while working on paint or decals, so you don't
+different sides while working on paint or decals, so you don't want it

 Virtual pin cab design options